davidcava/privoxy-dsm/README.md

 You need to manually adapt the Privoxy config file installed in /var/packages/privoxy/etc/config accordingly.
 Especially, change listen address to 0.0.0.0 if you wish to use the proxy not only from your Synology applications.
 In this case you also need to open the port 8118 in Synology firewall.
 You might also want to uncomment the 4 debug options to get some logs in /var/packages/privoxy/target/var/log/privoxy/logfile (this log file can also be viewed from the Package Center).
-Config changes are immediately taken into account - no need to restart the service.
+Except when changing the listen address, config changes are normally immediately taken into account without needing to stop/start privoxy.

 Your modifications in `config` file are preserved in case of package uninstallation/reinstallation or upgrade.
 When a modified config file already exists, the installer will install instead `config.new` in same folder.
 Same for user.action, user.filter, match-all.action and trust, as those 4 files are meant to be personalized.
 On the other hand default.action and default.filter are silently overwritten.